paulcushing/splendid-goat/content/pages/index.md

       Photography is a universal language.
 We continue to find new and creative ways to display a property online, but we always return to the photograph.
       The best real estate photography strikes a balance between beauty and honesty.
-Video gives you the realtor an opportunity to present the property directly to your future buyer.
-Professional production ensures you put forward your best presentation.
+Video gives you, the realtor, an opportunity to present the property directly to your future buyer and professional production ensures you put forward your best presentation.
     actions:
       - label: Learn More